 This is not meant as a criticism of end-user companies, OEM’s or machine builders, but in todays world of complex legislation, regulations, ever changing standards it is difficult to keep up to date with the current requirements, and sometimes even the best machine builders and OEM’s can also struggle to keep themselves up to date.
 For example, between January 2016 and August 2017 two of the key EU directives and four of the key European standards for machinery were updated and revised, with a further four European standards being updated and revised to acquire common EN and ISO status up to January 2018 – and this continues today.

 This UKCA / UKNI and CE Compliance Inspection is a key service we provide to clients.
-The written report that we provide following the inspection of the machine by our consultants will identify non compliances to the requirements of the UK Supply of Machinery Regulations and the Machinery Directive 2006/42/EC in respect of the certification, documentation, the fundamentals of the operation and safety, the key standards applicable to the machine, and detail if the UKCA / UKNI and CE mark to be applied by the manufacturer is valid.
+The written report that we provide following the inspection of the machine by our consultants will identify non compliances to the requirements of the UK Supply of Machinery Regulations 2008 as amended 2011, and the Machinery Directive 2006/42/EC in respect of the certification, documentation, the fundamentals of the operation and safety, the key standards applicable to the machine, and detail if the UKCA / UKNI and CE mark to be applied by the manufacturer is valid.